mvaibhav131/Pharmeasy-Clone/README.md

 ### Functionalities are:

 * Login
-* Searching Product
+* Searching Product using debouncing search
 * Different pages based on different category
 * See more details about the product
 * Add and remove items from the cart
-* Payment processes
+* Payment process
 * MY Order Page to checkout order details

 ### Tech Stack